 The honors curriculum includes interpretation, critical thinking and personal response to a wide spectrum of literary genres.
 The course proceeds in greater depth and at a faster pace than non-honors classes.
-In addition to three units of study based on texts such as The Crucible, The Catcher in the Rye, and a work from Shakespeare such as Othello or Julius Caesar, (such as Ethan Frome and The Handmaid's Tale) that help to differentiate this course from non-honors classes.
+In addition to three units of study based on texts such as The Crucible, The Great Gatsby, The Catcher in the Rye, and a work from Shakespeare such as Othello or Julius Caesar, The honors course features a unit of study based on a major text of high complexity (such as Ethan Frome and The Handmaid's Tale) that help to differentiate this course from non-honors classes.
 There is a great emphasis on writing technique, grammar, and establishing an authorial voice.
 Students take common assessments and a final examination based on texts of greater complexity than those used in non-honors courses.

-ASSESSMENTS UTILIZED: Exams, essays, projects, and presentations SUMMER ASSIGNMENT: None COURSE EXPECTATIONS: English 11H is appropriate for students who have achieved excellence in their 10th grade English classes and are highly motivated.
+ASSESSMENTS UTILIZED: Exams, essays, projects, and presentations

+SUMMER ASSIGNMENT: None

+COURSE EXPECTATIONS: English 11H is appropriate for students who have achieved excellence in their 10th grade English classes and are highly motivated.
 Honors students should be avid readers and writers.
 They will be expected to read and interpret challenging literary works both in class and independently.

 Teacher recommendation is suggested.
 Without teacher recommendation, consultation with the Department Chair and School Counselor is necessary.

+ENGLISH 11R

-ENGLISH 11R COURSE #: 110 CREDIT: 1 COURSE DESCRIPTION:
+COURSE #: 110

+CREDIT: 1

+COURSE DESCRIPTION:

 The English 11R curriculum includes interpretation, critical thinking and personal response to a wide spectrum of literary genres.
 The student is expected to read and interpret literary work, both in class and independently.
-Students will read such varied works as The Crucible, The Catcher in the Rye, and a work from Shakespeare such as Othello or Julius Caesar.
+Students will read such varied works as The Crucible, The Great Gatsby, The Catcher in the Rye, and a work from Shakespeare such as Othello or Julius Caesar.
 Vocabulary, spelling and grammar are also an integral part of the course, taught in conjunction with the literature and writing components.
-ASSESSMENTS UTILIZED: Exams, essays, projects, and presentations COURSE #: 102D CREDIT: 1 COURSE DESCRIPTION:
+ASSESSMENTS UTILIZED: Exams, essays, projects, and presentations ENGLISH 11R LITERATURE / WRITING FUNDAMENTALS III COURSE #: 102D COURSE DESCRIPTION:

 The English 11R Literature / Writing Fundamentals III curriculum is for the student who is capable of being in Regents track but needs additional extra time and support to accomplish Regents level work.
 Smaller class size and an additional daily period of instruction will provide the needed remediation.
 Placement in the class is determined as a result of teacher evaluation and recommendation using reading scores, skills measurement, state writing assessments and performance in 8th, 9th and 10th grade classes.
 While this is a class designed to provide extra support for weaker students, it is still a Regents track curriculum.
 This course does not qualify as an NCAA core course, and therefore cannot be used for NCAA initial-eligibility certification.
-ASSESSMENTS UTILIZED: Computerized assessments, exams, essays, projects, and presentations CREDIT: 1 COURSE DESCRIPTION:
+ASSESSMENTS UTILIZED: Computerized assessments, exams, essays, projects, and presentations ENGLISH 12 AP CAPSTONE RESEARCH COURSE #: 114 COURSE DESCRIPTION: